scipy-lectures/scientific-python-lectures/intro/pandas/0_1_to_loc_or_iloc.md

 hdi_series.loc['CAN':'GBR']
 ```

 First notice that label indexing uses values from the Index as start and stop.
-Unlike Numpy or `.iloc` indexing, which by definition have integers as start and stop (because these are positions), `.loc` indexing start and stop values must match the values in the Index.
+Unlike NumPy or `.iloc` indexing, which by definition have integers as start and stop (because these are positions), `.loc` indexing start and stop values must match the values in the Index.
 In this case, the Index has `str` values, so the start and stop values are also `str`.

 Second, notice that we got one more value from `.loc` indexing into the
-Series, because `.loc` slicing — unlike `.iloc` or Numpy indexing — *includes*
+Series, because `.loc` slicing — unlike `.iloc` or NumPy indexing — *includes*
 the stop value.

 In the last cell, using `.loc`, `'GBR'` was the stop value, and we got the
 element corresponding to `'GBR'`.

-This is a major difference from Numpy and `.iloc` behavior.
+This is a major difference from NumPy and `.iloc` behavior.

 ::: {note}

 **Stop and `.loc`**

-Why does `.loc` slicing return the label corresponding to the stop value, instead of going *up to but not including* the stop value, like Numpy or `.iloc`?
+Why does `.loc` slicing return the label corresponding to the stop value, instead of going *up to but not including* the stop value, like NumPy or `.iloc`?

 We should say that this is absolutely the right choice.
 But why?